microsoft/azure-pipelines-task-lib/powershell/Docs/Consuming.md

 ```

 ## Package the SDK with the task
 The SDK should be packaged with the task in a `ps_modules` folder.
-The `ps_modules` folder should be in the root of the task folder.
+The `ps_modules` folder should be at the same level as the entry PS1 script.

 Example layout: Consider the following layout where `MyTask` is the root folder for the task.
 ```